Isfahan: High tech and heavy industries

-The industrialization of Isfahan dates from the Pahlavi period, as in all of Iran, and was marked by the growth of the textile industry, which earned the city the nickname "Manchester of Persia".
-The Isfahan Scientific and Research Town started in 2001, to act as a mediator between government, industry, and academia in establishing a knowledge-based economy.
+The Isfahan Scientific and Research Town was founded in 2001, to act as a mediator between government, industry, and academia in order to establish a knowledge-based economy.
 Isfahan is the third-largest medicine manufacturing hub in Iran.

-The Telecommunication Company of Iran and the Mobile Telecommunication Company of Iran provide 4G, 3G, broadband, and VDSL.
+The Telecommunication Company of Iran and Mobile Communications of Iran provide 4G, 3G, broadband, and VDSL.

+Isfahan has one of the largest steel-producing facilities in the region, as well as facilities for producing special alloys.
+The Mobarakeh Steel Company is the largest steel producer in the Middle East and Northern Africa, and it is the biggest direct reduced iron producer in the world.
+The Esfahan Steel Company was the first manufacturer of constructional steel products in Iran, and it remains the largest such company today.